CodeYourFuture/syllabus/docs/workshops/accessibility/intro-to-accessibility.md

 It is important to learn about this because

-- Students should understand why considering accessibility is important when they are working
+- Trainees should understand why considering accessibility is important when they are working
 - Many employers will look for an understanding of common accessibility patterns
 - We should all endeavour to make websites that everyone can use